 The Kinship care program provides vital support to relatives to care for children and young people.
-This can also include neighbours, family friends or a member of a child’s social network who has had a significant relationship with that child.
+This can also include neighbours, family friends or a member of a child’s community network who has had a significant relationship with the child.

-Kinship care is the preferred form of care for a child or young person who is unable to live with their natural parent as it can help to preserve the child’s relationship with their families and assists in maintaining stability in a young person’s life.
+Kinship care is the preferred form of care for a child or young person who is unable to live with their natural parents.
+Kinship care helps to preserve the child’s relationship with their family and maintains stability in a young person’s life.

-Kinship care support is offered to over 130 families in Melbourne every day and OzChild Kinship Care services are available in the cities of Frankston, Port Phillip, Stonnington, Glen Eira, Bayside, Kingston and the Mornington Peninsula Shire.
+OzChild kinship care services are delivered in the cities of Frankston, Port Phillip, Stonnington, Glen Eira, Bayside, Kingston and the Mornington Peninsula Shire.

-We also provide services to clients in Dandenong, Casey and Cardinia at the request of the Department of Health and Human Services.
+Services are also provided to clients in Dandenong, Casey and Cardinia at the request of the Department of Health and Human Services.
 Referral to this program is only through Child Protection.

-Our group support meetings are a great way to meet other kinship carers in your area, providing a supporting environment in a relaxed and informal setting.
-Facilitated groups are held monthly in Highett, Frankston and Rosebud.
-These groups are open and welcoming and can help you access support services and increase your skills.
+Our kinship carer group support meetings are a great way to meet other kinship carers in your area and provide a supportive environment in a relaxed and informal setting.
+Facilitated groups are held monthly in Highett, Frankston, Karingal and Rosebud.
+These groups are open and welcoming, and can help you access support services and increase your skills.

-OzChild offers a range of Kinship Care Service options to families, children and young people and the professionals who support them.
+The Kinship Information and Advice Service assists kinship foster care families, children and young people, and the professionals who support them.

 - Specialised advice